ram-0110/nanobanana/README.md

 ## Overview

-NanoBanana is an AI-powered Jupyter Notebook that converts raw film scripts into cinematic concept art and storyboards.
+This is an AI-powered Jupyter Notebook that converts raw film scripts into cinematic concept art and storyboards.
 It dynamically injects character designs per scene to maintain visual consistency, automating the pre-visualization stage of filmmaking.

 ## Key Features